 Accommodation Requests from Participants

 • What do we do if some asks: Does your event have an Assistive Listening System?
 Some sites have a permanent system in place.
 The facility manager on site should be able to advise on this.
-If the site does not, DMS can assist with portable units.
+If the site does not, DAAS can assist with portable units.

 Audio-visual Materials